An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Introduction

 \citet{zuzio2020} also follow \citet{ghods2013} by solving an auxiliary continuity equation for increasing the numerical consistency in discretizing the two-phase momentum convection term.
-Their Consistent Mass-Momentum (CMOM) transport method utilizes a staggered Cartesian variable arrangement and utilizes the two-phase incompressible Navier-Stokes equations in the conservative form, solved using Chorin's projection method together with the CLSVOF method for tracking the fluid interface.
+Their Consistent Mass-Momentum (CMOM) transport method utilizes a staggered Cartesian variable arrangement and utilizes the two-phase incompressible Navier-Stokes equations in the conservative form, solved using Chorin's projection method \citep{Chorin1967} together with the CLSVOF method for tracking the fluid interface.
 The solution of the auxiliary density equation requires the evaluation of staggered (face-centered) densities, by constructing staggered control volumes, and evaluating the densities using sub-grid quadtree (octree in 3D) refinement and intersection with the PLIC interfaces.
 This aspect of CMOM shows the importance of evaluating the densities at face-centeres that are required for the solution of the auxiliary continuity equation.
 Momentum flux reconstruction scales the fluxed phase-specific volume from the VOF method.
 Finally, the two-phase momentum is advected in the staggered cells, and scaled with the corresponding density to obtain velocity components in all spatial directions. \citet{zuzio2020} demonstrate significant improvements in numerical stability in a very detailed way, reporting shape, position and kinetic energy errors for canonical verification and validation cases.
-The kinetic energy for the dense translating droplet \cite{bussmann2002} with a density ratio of $10^6$ is reported, and CMOM recovers a numerically stable solution. \todo{Tobi: please read this briefly, we can discuss in zoom.}\todo{Definitely comment on CMOM in the results as well.}
+The kinetic energy for the dense translating droplet \cite{bussmann2002} with a density ratio of $10^6$ is reported, and CMOM recovers a numerically stable solution.